braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/workspaces.md

 #### Live SDK version

-The Live SDK Version displayed on the App Settings page for a specific app is the highest app version with at least 5% of your total daily sessions and has at least 500 sessions in the past day.
+The live SDK version displayed on the **App Settings** page for a specific app is the highest app version with at least 5% of your total daily sessions and has at least 500 sessions in the past day.

 This field appears after you have integrated the Braze SDK with your app or website.
 If a newer version of the Braze SDK is available for your platform, it will be noted here with the tag "Newer Version Available."